“Be kind to everybody so everybody is living happy lives and helping one another;

 The Helpline also acts as a referral to available resources, legal aid and relevant agencies, both statutory and voluntary.

-We understand how daunting it can be to pick up the phone and tell someone about what is happening to you.
+We understand how daunting it can be to tell someone about what is happening to you.
 You might find it difficult to speak up and talk about the challenges or crises you are currently facing.
 Other women have shared with us that they were too afraid and ashamed to speak to anyone, including family and friends.

 We are ready to reach out, give you time to speak, and will understand if you cannot speak today.
-Sometimes one call is enough, but at other times more than one call may be needed for support to be meaningfully felt.
+Sometimes one conversation is enough, but at other times more than one may be needed for support to be meaningfully felt.

 The confidential and anonymous nature of the Brave Helpline provides a safe, non-judgemental space for you to talk about your experiences.